 cPanel offers lots of configurable features to support e-mail.
 Learn how to use them with these articles.

 You can use cPanel to manage your web site's e-mail accounts.
 This article covers how to create, modify, and delete an e-mail account within cPanel.

-Learn how to configure e-mail forwarders in cPanel so you can automatically forward a message from one account to another account.
+Learn how to configure e-mail forwarders in cPanel so you can automatically forward messages from one account to another account.
 This article covers how to add and delete account and domain forwarders in cPanel.

 Learn how to add, edit, and delete a domain's Mail Exchanger (MX) records in cPanel, and then configure e-mail routing.
 Only advanced users should use this feature.

-You can easily change time zone settings in the Horde, Roundcube, and SquirrelMail webmail clients.
+You can easily change time zone settings in the Roundcube webmail client.
 Learn how here.

-Learn how to import and export contacts in the Horde, Roundcube, and SquirrelMail webmail clients.
+Learn how to import and export contacts in the Roundcube webmail client.

 This article describes how to set up an e-mail forwarder (by using a script and cPanel) that pipes incoming messages to a script file.
-This functionality allows you to automatically process incoming messages in an endless number of ways.
+This functionality allows you to automatically process incoming messages in a flexible, programmatic manner.

-By default, users must choose a client application (Horde, Roundcube, or SquirrelMail) after they log in to webmail.
+By default, users manually select a client application after they log in to webmail.
 However, you can use redirects to enable users to log in directly to webmail without having to choose a client application.
 This article shows how to create a permanent redirect to do so.

 This article discusses why '550 Sender verify failed' messages may occur when you try to send e-mail, and how to resolve this issue.

 You can set up DMARC (Domain-based Message Authentication, Reporting and Conformance) e-mail authentication for your account to help ensure e-mail messages reach their intended recipients.
 Learn how to configure and test DMARC for your account here.

-This article discusses a problem where mailing list recipients may not receive list messages, and how to resolve it.
+This article discusses a problem where mailing list recipients may not receive list messages, and how to resolve it in cPanel.

-You can use the Remote MX Wizard in cPanel to quickly and easily set up your domain to work with Google Workspace, and this article shows you how.
+You can use the DNS Zone Editor in cPanel to set up your domain to work with Google Workspace, and this article shows you how.
 (Note that Google Workspace was previously named G Suite and Google Apps.)